 What Do Homeland Security Degree Courses Look Like?

-Homeland Security and Defense: This type of course provides an overview of key features of the United States’ homeland security program.
-This includes analyzing homeland security operational and policy concerns.
+Homeland Security and Defense: A course like this provides an overview of key parts of the U.S homeland security program.
+This includes how to analyze homeland security operational and policy concerns.

-Emergency Planning: This type of course provides the learning necessary to survive natural and man-made disasters.
-Typical topics include threat assessment, risk analysis, emergency operations, and communications.
+Emergency Planning: This type of course teaches what is needed to survive natural and man made disasters.
+Topics include threat assessment, risk analysis, emergency operations, and communications.

-Intelligence and Homeland Security: This type of course examines intelligence community responses to threats to the U.S. homeland.
-Students study illegal immigration, narcotics smuggling, money laundering and other organized crime.
+Intel and Homeland Security: This type of course looks at intel community responses to threats to the U.S. You may learn about illegal immigration, narcotics smuggling, money laundering and other organized crime.

-Border and Coastal Security: Typically, this course studies the federal, state and local organizations involved in border and coastal security.
-Students learn about policies and strategies used to measure security along the United States’ borders.
+Border Security: Often, this course looks at the federal, state and local agencies involved in border and coastal security.
+You may learn about policies and strategies used to measure security along the U.S. borders.

-How Long Does It Take to earn a Degree in Homeland Security?
+How Long Does It Take to Earn an Online Homeland Security Degree?